aurelianito/nq/README.md

 ## Build

-Run `gradle jar` in the same directory as is this file
+Run `gradle jar` in the root directory

 It generates `build/libs/nq.jar`